 Code Snippet 11: Create JAR File

 To create a JAR file, we use something called the Java Archive Tool which is part of the Java Development Kit (JDK).
 To invoke the Java Archive Tool, we use the jar command as we see in Code Snippet 11.
-The options and arguments following the jar command in Code Snippet 11 are (the following is taken from the Oracle Java Documentation):
+The options and arguments following the jar command in Code Snippet 11 are (the following is taken from the

-• The last argument is a space-separated list of one or more files that you want to include in your JAR file.
-This can contain the * wildcard symbol as well as name of directories.
+cvfis the name of the JAR file you want created. - The last argument is a space-separated list of one or more files that you want to include in your JAR file.
+This can contain the

 When I run the code in Code Snippet 11 I see: